percona/pmm/doc/source/deploy/server/virtual-appliance.rst

 #.
 Configure network settings to make the appliance accessible
    from other hosts in your network.

-   All database hosts must be in the same network as *PMM Server*, so do not set the network adapter to NAT.
+   .. note:: All database hosts must be in the same network as *PMM Server*,
+      so do not set the network adapter to NAT.

    If you are running the appliance on a host with properly configured network settings,